txemaotero/advent_of_code_2023/README.md

 - Part 1: For each line create a number with the first and last digit and sum the numbers for all the lines.
+- Part 2: The numbers in the lines might be spelled.